 9. Church of Our Saviour

-Standing almost adjacent to Christiania is the magnificent Church of Our Saviour, one of Denmark’s most notable churches.
-The inside of the church is quite nice with some very intricate carving, especially on the carillon.
+The magnificent Church of Our Saviour is one of Denmark’s most notable churches.
+The inside of this Baroque church is quite nice with some very intricate carvings, especially on the carillon.

 10. Modern Architecture on Amager